Are you ready to discover your college program?

-South Dakota offers an abundance of higher education opportunities, including public and private universities, community colleges, technical schools, and postsecondary tribal schools.
-In fall of 2016, more than 36,000 students were enrolled in four-year public institutions in South Dakota.
-The state's largest university system, South Dakota State University, has four campuses and enrolled more than 12,000 students in fall of 2016.
-The University of South Dakota is the second-largest system, with four campuses and several medical school campuses in rural South Dakota.
+South Dakota offers an abundance of higher education opportunities.
+In the fall of 2016, more than 36,000 students enrolled in four-year public institutions in South Dakota.
+The state's largest university system, South Dakota State University, boasts four campuses and enrolled more than 12,000 students.
+The University of South Dakota serves as the second-largest system, with four campuses and several medical school campuses in rural South Dakota.

-Students planning to earn an online computer science degree in South Dakota have plenty of options.
-The Electronic University Consortium, founded in 2000, offers online degree programs for South Dakota residents.
-In fall 2016, more than 14,600 South Dakota students were enrolled in at least one distance learning course, and online options throughout the state continue to expand, making South Dakota institutions ideal for students pursuing on-campus or online degrees.
+Students planning to earn an online computer science degree in South Dakota can choose from plenty of options.
+The Electronic University Consortium, founded in 2000, offers online programs for South Dakota residents.
+In fall 2016, more than 14,600 South Dakota students enrolled in at least one distance learning course.
+Online options throughout the state continue to expand, making South Dakota institutions ideal for students pursuing on-campus or online degrees.

 Computer Science Careers in South Dakota

-Computer science professionals are more likely to find jobs in South Dakota's large cities, such as Sioux Falls and Rapid City.
-However, the state's high demand for computer science professionals means graduates are likely to find employment in many areas of the state.
-The table below highlights median salaries for various computer science professionals with bachelor's and master's degrees.
+Computer science professionals can find many career opportunities in South Dakota's large cities, such as Sioux Falls and Rapid City.
+However, the state's high demand for computer science professionals means graduates can also find employment in many areas of the state.
+The table below highlights mean annual salaries for various computer science professionals with bachelor's and master's degrees.

 - 3M: Known for their adhesive paper products, including Post-it Notes, 3M is one of the largest private employers in South Dakota.
-3M specializes in various industries, including electronics and communications, and offers job opportunities for professionals who hold a computer science degree in South Dakota.
+3M specializes in various industries, including electronics and communications; it offers job opportunities for professionals who hold a computer science degree in South Dakota.

-- Avera Medical: Based in Sioux Falls, this large medical group provides service across the Midwest.
-Avera employs nearly 16,000 people, including positions in coding and information, which are ideal for graduates of online computer science programs in South Dakota.
+- Avera Medical: Based in Sioux Falls, this large medical group provides services across the Midwest.
+Avera employs nearly 16,000 people in positions like coding and information, ideal for graduates of online computer science programs in South Dakota.

-- Citibank: This international banking firm is headquartered in Sioux Falls.
-As the company grows, Citibank is becoming increasingly digital and needs computer science professionals to create smartphone applications, protect customer privacy online, and manage data networks.
+- Citigroup: An international banking firm headquartered in Sioux Falls, Citibank continues to become increasingly digital as the company grows.
+As such, the firm needs computer science professionals to create smartphone applications, protect customer privacy online, and manage data networks.

 Computer Science Programs in South Dakota

-To improve the accessibility of higher education in the state, South Dakota's six public universities partner with four regional university centers, allowing students to take courses from public universities at satellite locations.
-South Dakota State University, the largest system in the state, has campuses in Brookings, Aberdeen, Rapid City, and Sioux Falls.
+To improve the accessibility of higher education in the state, South Dakota's six public universities partnered with three regional university centers, allowing students to take courses from public universities at satellite locations.
+South Dakota State University, the largest system in the state, boasts campuses in Brookings, Aberdeen, Rapid City, and Sioux Falls.
 SDSU offers on-campus undergraduate and graduate computer science programs and departmental scholarships.
 The University of South Dakota offers three computer science degrees and a computer science minor.
-The state provides a tool called Select Dakota to help students learn about public institutions and state-based financial aid and scholarship opportunities.
+The state also provides a tool called Select Dakota to help students learn about public institutions and state-based financial aid and scholarship opportunities.

-Many students choose to pursue online computer science programs in South Dakota.
-Many of the state's institutions provide distance education programs.
+Students increasingly choose to pursue online computer science programs in South Dakota, and many of the state's institutions provide distance education programs.
 Through the Electronic University Consortium of South Dakota (EUC), all six of the state's public institutions provide online courses and programs.
-The EUC offers the same affordable tuition rates to both in-state and out-of-state students, and all programs are regionally accredited by the Higher Learning Commission.
+The EUC offers the same affordable tuition rates to both in-state and out-of-state students, with all programs regionally accredited by the Higher Learning Commission.

 Professional Computer Science Organizations in South Dakota

 Students at computer science schools in South Dakota benefit from joining professional organizations.
 These organizations provide resources and networking opportunities for both students and experienced professionals.
 Membership benefits often include networking events, annual conferences, career services, job boards, and continuing education programs.
-The organizations below are open to computer science students and professionals in South Dakota.
+Below, we provide a list of organizations open to computer science students and professionals in South Dakota.